quickwit-oss/quickwit/quickwit/rest-api-tests/README.md

 Once the context is loaded, the steps described in `_setup.yaml` and `_setup.<engine>.yaml` (if present) will be executed.

 These steps are just like any other steps except you are guaranteed they will be executed respectively before and after all other steps.
-In particular, when targetting one specific test using the `--test flag`, the necessary `setup` and `teardown` script will be automatically executed.
+In particular, when targeting one specific test using the `--test flag`, the necessary `setup` and `teardown` script will be automatically executed.

 # teardown